 A major retail and leisure study for Swadlincote was undertaken in 2005.
 This identified opportunities for the development and enhancement of a number of significant town centre sites, including the potential for office uses, new retailing and the evening economy.
 The Study highlighted un-met demand from certain retail sub-sectors especially bulky goods, white goods and some clothes sectors.

 Recognising the need to adapt and grow to meet new aspirations, Rokeby Developments and Peveril Securities have undertaken a major retail and leisure development in the town centre.
-The Pipeworks is a £15 million investment on the 3.6 Hectare former Hepworth pipeworks, including 112,000 sqft of new floorspace and extensive car parking.
+The Pipeworks is a £15m investment on the 3.6 hectare former Hepworth pipeworks, including 112,000 sqft of new floorspace and extensive car parking.
 The development has attracted numerous national retailers to the town since its opening in Autumn 2011.
 The leisure element includes a five-screen Odeon cinema and food and drink outlets.

 A Masterplan has been prepared for the town centre.
 This is an exciting 10-15 year package of improvements to Swadlincote's main shopping streets and gateways.
 The multi-million pound investment includes extensive repaving in high quality materials, tree planting and new street furniture.
 The aim of the project is to encourage business growth, create new jobs and regenerate the vacant brownfield sites in and around the town centre through a range of improvements that will enhance Swadlincote's historic character.
 Notable areas to benefit include West Street and The Delph, where the Town Hall is located, with its emblematic clock and motif: "Time the Avenger".
 Phase One of the Masterplan saw improvements to Church Street, Civic Way and a number of the town pedestrian walkways or "jitties".
 Phase Two has recently been completed with a £2.3m investment in The Delph Marketplace, West Street and Ernest Hall Way.